-Therapy is a safe, targeted conversation between two people, with professional boundaries.
+Therapy in Edinburgh is a safe, targeted conversation between two people, with professional boundaries.

 It is normal to feel awkward and uncomfortable talking about personal things.
 It doesn’t matter what age you are!
 However, most people usually find that they relax very quickly and it can actually feel like a huge relief to speak freely to someone new about their problems, knowing that you will not be judged in any way for feeling the way that you do.
 Have a read of some of the links at the bottom of this page, of others' experiences and thoughts before and during counselling.

 I will keep secure notes, which you are free to view at anytime.
 They are not a secret from you, but are a secret to everyone else.
 I meet with a supervisor monthly to anonymously discuss my work and it's direction.

 If you are 14 years or older, then everything in the counselling session is confidential.
 Without your permission, nothing is passed on to your school, work place, agencies such as the police, family or friends.
 An exception to this rule is if you start to talk about seriously hurting or harming yourself or another, if you talk about a serious crime such as that involving a minor, or terrorism.
 These boundaries are discussed on day one of us meeting.